-Revd Deborah McVey will be leading Lectio Divina sessions via Zoom during Lent, every Wednesday between 8.30am to 9.30am, starting on 16 September and running for 6 weeks.
+Revd Deborah McVey will be leading Lectio Divina sessions via Zoom during May, every Tuesday between 8.30am to 9.30am, starting on 16 September and running for 6 weeks.

 This is a very rich and rewarding way to engage with scripture; and the sessions are open to everyone – please contact us if you are interested.